qemu/KVM PCI passthrough

 Xorg present flip failed

 In the last couple of months Xorg has been crashing more or less on a daily basis.
 What happens is that while you are there browsing the internet, or certain times even doing literally nothing, Xorg crashes and after a second of black screen the user is sent back to the login page.
-Hardware configuration of my machine is: CPU: AMD Ryzen 7 1700x Motherboard: Gigabyte X370 K7 - BIOS F23d RAM: 2x16 GB DDR4 HDD: Samsung 850 Pro GPU: Nvidia GTX260 Monitor 0: Dell U2412M connected via DVI-D Monitor 1: Dell U2412M connected via HDMI-DVI cable OS: Fedora 28 and Fedora 29 x86_64 GPU driver: nouveau, various versions others: varius versions of Linux, Xorg, mesa, etc I don’t think having two monitors is the culprit nor using a very old Nvidia graphic card is because a friend of mine runs a completely different system (AMD Radeon RX480, single monitor connected using Display Port) and still suffer from the very same problem. …
+Hardware configuration of my machine is: CPU: AMD Ryzen 7 1700x Motherboard: Gigabyte X370 K7 - BIOS F23d RAM: 2x16 GB DDR4 HDD: Samsung 850 Pro GPU: Nvidia GTX260 Monitor 0: Dell U2412M connected via DVI-D Monitor 1: Dell U2412M connected via HDMI-DVI cable OS: Fedora 28 and Fedora 29 x86_64 GPU driver: nouveau, various versions others: varius versions of Linux, Xorg, mesa, etc I don’t think having two monitors is the culprit nor using a very old Nvidia graphic card is because a friend of mine runs a completely different system (AMD Radeon RX480, single monitor connected using Display Port) and still suffer from the very same problem.
+Upgrading from Fedora 28 to Fedora 29 nor installing updates in a timely manner solved the issue for me; searching on the interwebz also did not yeld any result.
+After yet another crash, today I finally decided it was time to investigate the issue.
+First thing I noticed is that Xorg log file is literally spammed with the following error: …

 Posted on